-If you’re a property owner and disagree with the valuation of your land for your rates assessment, you can lodge an objection to the valuation.
+If you disagree with the valuation of your land for your rates assessment, you can lodge an objection to the valuation.

 Lodging an objection to unimproved value

-There is a strict 60 day time limit under the law to lodge a valuation objection.
-The 60 day period begins on the date you receive your valuation notice, except in relation to commercial land where additional information has been requested.
+There is a strict 60-day time limit to lodge a valuation objection.
+This period begins on the date you receive your valuation notice, except in relation to commercial land where additional information has been requested.

-If you lodge an objection more than 60 days after receiving your rates assessment notice, the Commissioner for ACT Revenue will not accept the objection.
+Under the law, the Commissioner for ACT Revenue cannot accept objections after these time limits.
 You must wait until you receive your next annual valuation notice for the opportunity to object.

-The ACT Revenue Office will notify you in writing about the outcome of your valuation objection.
+We will notify you in writing about the outcome of your objection.

-If the Commissioner allows or partly allows your objection, your land value will be adjusted, and we’ll make an adjustment to your accounts.
+If the Commissioner allows or partly allows your objection, your land value or rates (as relevant) will be adjusted, and we’ll make an adjustment to your accounts.